-Canada has a high demand for skilled tradespeople for many large-scale building and infrastructure projects.
+Canada has a high demand for skilled tradespeople for many building and infrastructure projects.
 So to understand what’s happening in construction, we’ll look at four important things to know about the industry including:

 - An overview of the industry